BoldGrid/boldgrid-theme-framework/boldgrid-theme-framework/README.md

 ## Changelog ##

 ### 1.1.10 ###
+* New Feature: Add tutorials link to each section in the menus panel.
 * New Feature: Adding container configuration classes.
 * Bug Fix: Hiding generic locations that are not in use.
 * Bug Fix: Customizer dialog inheriting styles with undesired effects.